Zdravko Krivokapić: Early life and academic career

-Krivokapić was born to Serbian Orthodox parents Drago and Ikonija, in 1957 in Nikšić, which at the time was a part of the SR Montenegro, FPR Yugoslavia.
-He graduated in 1981 from the Faculty of Mechanical Engineering, University of Montenegro, Department of Production Engineering, as the best student of his generation.
+Krivokapić was born to Serbian Orthodox parents Drago and Ikonija, in 1958 in Nikšić, which at the time was a part of the SR Montenegro, FPR Yugoslavia.
+He joined the League of Communists of Yugoslavia in 1976.
+He graduated in 1981 from the Faculty of Mechanical Engineering, in the Department of Production Engineering at the University of Montenegro.
 He enrolled in postgraduate studies in 1983 in the field of Production Engineering at the Faculty of Mechanical Engineering, University of Belgrade.
 He defended his master's thesis called "Planning and Management of Spare Parts Stocks" in 1989.

 He received his doctorate in 1993 at the Faculty of Mechanical Engineering in Podgorica.
 The topic of the dissertation was called "Contribution to the automatic design of the technological process of cutting by means of an expert system".

 After completing his internship at the "Boris Kidrič" steel manufacturing company in Nikšić in 1982, he was elected an assistant trainee at the Department of Production Engineering at the Faculty of Mechanical Engineering in Podgorica in 1983.
 He was elected assistant professor 1994.
 He was elected associate professor at the University of Montenegro in 1999 and became a full professor in 2004, when he was elected in the subjects of Informatics and Quality Management System.

 He is the president of the organizing and member of the program committee of the SQM Conference and the ICQME International Conference.
 He is the editor of the International Journal for Quality Research, indexed in the SCOPUS database, which has been published since 2007.
 He is a member of the program board of four journals and thirteen international conferences.
 He is a member of the American Society for Quality (ASQ) and Head of the Center for Doctoral Studies at the University of Montenegro.
 As part of his scientific research, he has published more than 250 papers in international journals, domestic journals, international conferences and domestic conferences.
 He is the author of 16 books and textbooks.